AgileTrossDev/elevator-sim/README.md

 - We can use default values if they are not provided at time of execution.
 The job request defaults to starting at the first floor, with no requested floors.
 - Assume that basement floors are represented by negative numbers
 - CLI arguments can come in any order.
-- CLI arguments use a space deliminater to separate the arguments
+- CLI arguments use a space delimiter to separate the arguments
 - Unknown CLI arguments should be treated as an error.
 - If you request your current floor, the travel time is 0 and it should be listed in the output as a separate request.  `elevator start=12 floor=12` results in `0 12,12`
+- Floors are wihin the range of a signed integer

 ## Future Work
 - Use a CLI library or make the CLI adhere to the standardized CLI options
 - Consider making the application a service/daemon that can handle multiple TCP/IP socket clients, supporting a custom binary protocol.
-Maintaining state between requests/
+Maintaining state between requests.
 - Consider streaming the calculated output to a Time Series DB/Grafana or dynamic webpage via Websockets so that the elevator usage can be more accurately tracked.
 - Make application config driven, so that travel time, and min/max floors can be defined.
 Possibly use JSON/YAML/XML or use 12-Factor Container Environment injection.
 - Add Unit Tests and Functional Tests
 - Use CMake or at least define a Makefile
+- Put in range checking to prevent Integer overlow
+- Support multiple Elevators within a simulation.